skamalj/kinesis-yugabyte-grafana/Readme.md

 ```
 * Use parameter name yugabyte.admin-password  for password
 * yugabyte.host for host
+* yugabyte.region for region (cloud region where you created database)
 * yugabyte.root-crt for root certificate(commands below)

 These are the parameter names used by lambda functions.
 If you decide to change the names, then change them in Lambda code as well.